Return to top

 Combine Wet Ingredients: In a large mixing bowl or in the bowl of a food processor, whisk together the almond milk and apple cider vinegar.
 Set aside for 5 minutes.

-Mix With Rest Of The Ingredients: Add all ingredients into a high-speed food processor and blend until smooth.
-Allow the pancake batter to sit for 10 minutes before using.
+Add Rest Of The Ingredients: Add all remaining wet and dry ingredients into a high-speed food processor and blend until smooth.

-pancake batter in a blender
+Pancake batter in a blender.

-batter on a griddle
+Adding pancake batter on a skillet.

 💭 Expert Tips